What happens if you die without a will in the UK?

 There are strict rules about who inherits if there is no will in the UK:

-- If you are married or in a civil partnership with children, your partner receives the first £322,000 and personal possessions, with the remainder shared between your partner and children.
+• If you are married or in a civil partnership and have children, your spouse or civil partner usually inherits personal possessions, the first £322,000 of the estate, and half of the remaining estate.

-- If you have children but no partner, your children inherit your estate.
+• If you have children but no surviving spouse or civil partner, your children usually inherit your estate equally.

 Why Dying Without a Will in the UK Can Cause Problems